yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [5] "Main Concept"
     ## [6] "Jessie Lee Miller"

-we could found that `artist_name` are changed by `artist_hotttnesss`.
-And I want to see whether save it to file in a way that will preserve this work upon re-import or not.
+We could find that `artist_name` are changed by `artist_hotttnesss`.
+So I save it to file,and reopen it to see whether the order is changed or not.

 -   `write_csv` and `read_csv`